Non-Domestic Rates (Business Rates)

 Payments can be made using the following methods:

 • Direct Debit: We would encourage you to consider paying your Non Domestic Rates by Direct Debit.
 This may be more convenient for you and your business/organisation as the completion of a Direct Debit instruction can enable you to pay by monthly instalments.
+Payments by one lump sum or by two instalments before the 30th of September can also be paid by Direct Debit.
 The Direct Debit can also be carried forward to the following years removing the need to set instalments up on an annual basis.
-Please contact us on 01851 822645 if you would like to set up a Direct Debit.
+Please contact us on 01851 822643 if you would like to set up a Direct Debit.

-• By Internet: You can make a payment on the Comhairle’s website at Online Payments and selecting Business Rates.
+• By Internet: You can make a payment on the Comhairle’s payments webpage.

 • By Internet Banking: If you have internet access to the bank account from which you wish to pay your bill, you may be able to make payments directly to the Comhairle.
 Payments should be made to Account No. 00290393 and Sort Code 83-27-12.
 You must use the account reference on your bill as the reference with your payments to ensure it will be allocated to your account.